coryhouse/switchboard-with-vite-demo/README.md

 ## Features

-This project provide 3 key tools for building your own custom DevTools:
+This project provides 3 key building blocks for creating your own custom DevTools:

 ### 1. `DevTools` component